tymonaghan/sotu-db/documentation/toolchain.md

 5. **HTML** web page markup language and content
 6. **W3 CSS** style framework
 7. **Ubuntu 18.04.1 LTS (Bionic Beaver)** server OS
+8. **R** statistical language for text mining and sentiment analysis
+9. **RStudio** server-side IDE for R
+10. **GitHub** version control and cloud storage
+11. **Windows 10 Pro**

+Where should credit for digital projects begin and end?
+I relied upon countless software and hardware developers, manufacturers, bloggers, assembly line employees, etc. for the hardware and software on which SOTU-db runs.
+SOTU-db wouldn't work without employees of the telecoms that serve my house, Loyola University Chicago, and the datacenters where my data lives and whence it is served.
+The personal and professional networks of which I'm a part, and even Donald Trump, deserve some share of credit for inspiring this project and helping me to envision and instantiate it.
+If physical exercise is as generative to the creative process as it seems, then even the manufacturers of my ice skates or shoes are part of the toolchain that made SOTU-db possible.
+Deciding where to draw the line and what products and influences to cite is a subjective and messy process.